Drug & Alcohol Prevention Community Coalitions

 The VOA Western Nebraska is committed to developing community-based healthcare solutions to address mental health and substance abuse.
 Our coordinated care model involves working closely with community provider-partners to address the full range of individual needs.
 Our long legacy of service shows that this is the best way to profoundly and permanently transform lives.

-The VOAWN, in partnership with Region-1 Behavioral Health Authority, participates in the promotion of knowledgeable community coalitions to support the reduction of underage alcohol, tobacco, and illegal drug use and combating mental health issues.
-Deuel and Garden County coalitions partner with the Panhandle Prevention Coalition, consisting of the eleven counties of the Nebraska Panhandle.
+VOAWN participates in the promotion of knowledgeable community coalitions to support the reduction of underage alcohol, tobacco, and illegal drug use and to combat mental health issues.
+Local Deuel and Garden County coalitions partner with the larger Panhandle Prevention Coalition, consisting of the eleven counties of the Nebraska Panhandle.

 Volunteers of America Western Nebraska serves as the fiscal agent and offers oversight to the coalitions.
-Region-1 Behavioral Health Authority and Drug-Free Community grants provide funding to support these initiatives.
+DHHS and Drug-Free Community grants provide funding to support these initiatives.
 Data is provided by the Nebraska Risk and Protective Factor survey and other sources.

 Education and communication are pivotal in these environmental strategies.
 We work closely with each coalition to provide access to current prevention data to plan and implement prevention strategies, facilitate community training and provide technical assistance as needed to strengthen prevention coalitions.